woutkolkman/projectionscreenwindows/BUILD.md

 - HOOKS-Assembly-CSharp.dll
 - UnityEngine.dll
 - UnityEngine.CoreModule.dll
+- UnityEngine.ImageConversionModule.dll
 - MonoMod.RuntimeDetour.dll
 - MonoMod.Utils.dll
+- FivePebblesPong.dll (not in RW folder)

 The files can be found in the Rain World folder.
 You can copy and store these, for example, in a folder "references" next to the folder containing this source code.